-Extra credit assignments will consist of four parts:
+Extra credit assignments will consist of four parts/paragraphs:

 - 1. A review of the event in your own words.
 (DO NOT PLAGIARIZE) what was "it" about.
 Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
-How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
+How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate.
+You must illustrate your knowledge of the term; you can't just throw-it in.
+It must be supported. - 3.
 What it tells you about that culture what did you learn - 4.
-Your personal reflections what did you think about "it?"

-^{} If you report on an article or event, you must include a copy of the article, or a program from the event
+Your personal reflections what did you think about "it?" - If you report on an article or event, you must include a copy of the article, or a program from the event